-Re: House File 4360 Date: March 7, 2024
+Re: House File 4366

+Date: March 7, 2024

-Chair Moller and House Public Safety Finance and Policy Committee members:
+Chair Fischer and House Human Services Committee members:

-Thank you for the opportunity to share comments on behalf of AMC, MACSSA, MSA, and MCAA and as members of the Priority Admissions Task Force.
-We support the final task force report recommendations which will become House File 4366.
-We thank author Rep. Edelson for working with the Task Force members to quickly to codify the report recommendations.
-We look forward to our continued work together to ensure these urgent and critical needs are met this session.
+My name is Tarryl Clark, Chair of the Stearns County Board of Commissioners.
+Thank you for the opportunity to share comments on behalf of AMC and MACSSA and as a member of the Priority Admissions Task Force - in support of the final task force report whose recommendations will become House File 4366.

+We thank author Rep. Edelson on her taking the recommendations from that task force report and working with TF members to quickly seeking to codify them.
+We look forward to continuing to work together to ensure urgent needs are met this session.

-Urgent action by the legislature is needed to expand capacity in our state operated system and within our communities to meet the acute mental health needs of individuals in jails, hospitals and in the community.
-We believe all people living with mental health disorders are entitled to have care when and where they need it.
-Specifically, people who are civilly committed should have access to the court-ordered treatment they require to achieve recovery.
+• Urgency is needed to expand our state operated system capacity and our community capacity, to meet the need of individuals in jail and with the highest acuity - and in hospitals and community.

+$\cdot$ A county and taskforce guiding principle was that all people living with mental health disorders are entitled to have care when and where they need it.

+• Specifically, people who have been civilly committed should have access to the court-ordered treatment they require to achieve recovery.

-The county associations represented on the task force emphasized the principle that jails are not a replacement for mental health hospitals or secure treatment facilities.
-A key county objective was to ensure that any steps to mitigate the problems hospitals face does not come at the expense of people in jails, where people have no chance to access inpatient mental health services.
-We know the Priority Admissions Statute was a response to the lack of access and inpatient capacity at DCT that persists today.
+• The county coalition on the task force also emphasized the principle that jails are not a replacement for mental health hospitals or secure treatment facilities.

+• A key county objective was to ensure that any steps to mitigate the problems hospitals face does not come at the expense of people in jails, where people have no chance to access inpatient mental health services.

+• We know the Priority Admissions Statute was a response to the lack of access and inpatient capacity at DCT that persists today.
+DCT does not have adequate capacity for even the most acutely ill people.

-The 48-hour rule was enacted to protect the constitutional rights of people in jail that were court ordered to receive the treatment they needed -and it worked - for about 10 years until the demand for forensic services exceeded capacity, among other factors influencing .
-With the significant and increased demand for services, and in civil commitments overall, it is not surprising that DCT does not have adequate capacity for even the most acutely ill people.
-A key principle of the Task Force Recommendations is that ANY changes to the priority admissions statute must be accompanied by immediate expansion of DCT's hospital capacity.
+• The 48-hour rule was enacted to protect the constitutional rights of people in jail that were court ordered to receive the treatment they needed -and it worked - for about 10 years until the demand for forensic services exceeded capacity.

+• With the significant and increased demand for services, and in civil commitments overall, it is not surprising that DCT does not have adequate capacity for even the most acutely ill people.

+• A key principle of the Task Force Recommendations is that ANY changes to the priority admissions statute must be accompanied by immediate expansion of DCT's hospital capacity.
-The first listed recommendation was to immediately

-increase DCT capacity and access.
+• The first listed recommendation was to immediately increase DCT capacity and access.
 This means a 10-20% immediate increase in Forensics beds and a 20% immediate overall increase in AMRTC/CBHH beds.
 This would total 37-74 additional beds at Forensics and an additional 38 beds between AMRTC/CBHH.

-Amending the 48-rule and how placements are prioritized is a significant change that requires a real commitment to addressing our system capacity issues.
+• Amending the 48-rule and how placements are prioritized is a significant change that requires a real commitment to addressing our system capacity issues.

-HF4366 features another key county priority.
-Counties currently pick up 100 percent of the costs for individuals when an individual is determined to not meet the medical criteria of their current placement (DNMC), but for whom the next appropriate placement is a state operated bed, when there is no available bed due to lack of capacity in our state system.
-Counties have no control over how or when an individual is moved by the state between these facilities and counties shouldn't have to deplete local property tax funded behavioral health budgets to cover this cost.
-The taskforce also recommends any DNMC costs paid by counties should be redirected from their current pathway - the state's general fund - and instead be returned to counties to expand the scope of mental health services and facilities to successfully support individuals in community settings.
+• HF4366 features another key county priority.
+Counties currently pick up 100 percent of the costs for indviduals when an individual is determined to not meet the medical criteria of their current placement (DNMC), but for whom the next appropriate placement is a state operated bed, when there is no available bed due to lack of capacity in our state system.

+• Counties have no control over how or when an individual is moved by the state between these facilities and counties shouldn't have to deplete local property tax funded behavioral health budgets to cover this cost.

+• The taskforce also recommends any DNMC costs paid by counties should be redirected from their current pathway - the state's general fund - and instead be returned to counties to expand the scope of mental health services and facilities to successfully support individuals in community settings.